ChunkyMonkey00/javascriptWatchers/README.md

 ### Setup

-Include the library in your project and set up an array to store watchers.
+Include the code from watchers.js in your project and (optionally) set up an array to store watchers.

 ```javascript
 // Setup